-Join Justin Reznick for an in-depth discussion in this video Stitching a city skyline panorama together in post, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video Stitching a city skyline panorama together in post, part of Architectural Photography: A Fine Art Approach.

 - Alright, we're back on the computer…with our panos from the planetarium…taking a view of the incredible Chicago skyline.…Now, we did a couple different types…of panos to kind of compare how well they stitch together.…The very first was the 55mm lens in portrait orientation,…the Ball Head was completely level…and we just stayed level all the way throughout…and gave us about a 30% overlap on each image.…So, I'm going to select the first image…and Shift-click so that I've selected all six images…and from here, this is so cool,…I do not go into Photoshop, I stay right in Lightroom,…I go to Photo, Photo Merge, Panorama.…